-1. Are you u a resident of Colchester?
+1. Are you a resident of Colchester?
 Yes No

-2. What is s your age?
+2. What is your age? ☐ Under 18 ☐ 18-24 ☐ 25-44 ☐ 45-64 ☐ 65 and over

-Under 18

-18-24

-25-44

-45-64

-65 and over

-3. What is s your gender?
+3. What is your gender?
+Female Male Other:

-Female

-Male

-Other:

-4. What is your race?
+4. What is s your race?

-☐ White
+White

-☐ Black or African American
+Black or African American

 American Indian or Alaska Native

-☐ Asian
+Asian

-☐ Native Hawaiian and Pacific Islander
+Native Hawaiian and Pacific Islander

 I do not want to disclose this information

-☐ Other:
+Other:

-5. How many people live in your home?
+5. How m any people live in your home?

-6. How many people under the age of 18 live in your home?
+6. How m any people under the age of 18 live in your home?

+Effects of COMP 40 and the Company of

 Effects of COVID-19 on the Community

-Please note that this information is being collected for informational purposes only.
+Please note tha at this information is being collected for informational purposes only.

-1. We care about how the pandemic has affected our community.
-Please select the ways you have been challenged economically due to COVID-19.
+1. We car re about how the pandemic has affected our community.
+Please select the ways you have

+been c hallenged economically due to COVID-19.

-☐ I became unemployed due to COVID-19.
+I became unemployed due to COVID-19.

 I lost income due to being partially laid off/reduction in hours.

 I can no longer pay my rent or mortgage.

-☐ I need assistance with basic needs such as food.
+I need assistance with basic needs such as food.

-☐ None of the above.
+None of the above.

-2. If you have children or grandchildren, please let us know if you have been affected in any of the following ways:
+2. If you h nave children or grandchildren, please let us know if you have been affected in any of the

+followi ng ways:

-☐ I am struggling to find affordable childcare options.
+I am struggling to find affordable childcare options.

-☐ My child is experiencing heightened emotional distress.
+My child is experiencing heightened emotional distress.

-☐ I have at least one child in the Colchester school system and found digital learning difficult.
+I have at least one child in the Colchester school system and found digital learning difficult.

-☐ I do not have children or grandchildren in Colchester.
+I do not have children or grandchildren in Colchester.

-3. How has your mental health and/or personal relationships been impacted by COVID-19? □ I am struggling with stress, depression, and/or anxiety due to COVID-19.
+3. How na is your mental health and/or personal relationships been impacted by COVID-19?

+I am struggling with stress, depression, and/or anxiety due to COVID-19.

-My personal relationships with family members or my spouse (within my household) have suffered.
+My personal relationships with family members or my spouse (within my household)

+have suffered.

-☐ I feel I don't have a trusted friend or confident to talk to about my personal COVID-19 related feelings.
+I feel I don't have a trusted friend or confidant to talk to about my personal COVID-19 $$

+related feelings.

-I lost a loved one due to COVID-19 or a COVID-19 related illness.None of the above.
+I lost a loved one due to COVID-19 or a COVID-19 related illness.

+None of the above.

-4. Do you feel that you have adequate information about COVID-19 to keep you and your family safe?
+4. Do you feel that you have adequate information about COVID-19 to keep you and your family

+safe?

-☐ Yes
+Yes

-□ No
+No

-5.

-pandemic.
+5. We are interested in knowing if you have experienced any positive outcomes related to the

+pander nic.
 Please select all that apply.

+My family has spent more time together.

-☐ I am more active and spend more time outside.
+I am more active and spend more time outside.

-☐ I have been able to focus on my priorities.
+I have been able to focus on my priorities.

-☐ I feel more connected to my community.
+I feel more connected to my community.

-☐ I practice better hygiene.
+I practice better hygiene.

-☐ None of the above.
+None of the above.

-☐ Other:
+Other:

-6. If there are other ways that COVID-19 has impacted your life that were not described above,
+6 If there are other ways that COVID-19 has impacted your life that were not described above,

-Ο. please use this space to tell us about your experience.
+6. use this space to tell us about your experience.

-7. , , ,
+7. If you a re age 60 and over, please select all that apply to your COVID-19 experience.

-☐ I am not over the age of 60.
+٠. ıı you a I am not over the age of 60.

-☐ I have experienced social isolation.
+I have experienced social isolation.

-I have had a hard time getting my medications.I have had trouble getting groceries.
+I have had a hard time getting my medications.

+I have had trouble getting groceries.

-☐ I have not been able to find a mask.
+I have not been able to find a mask.

-☐ I have struggled with technology.
+I have struggled with technology.

-☐ I have had difficulty getting transportation to medical and other appointments.
+I have had difficulty getting transportation to medical and other appointments.

+4 mave had difficulty getting transportation to medical and other appointments.